ismailguclu/progrann/README.md

-# Programmatically generating annotations for de-identification of clinical data
+# [ARCHIVED] Programmatically generating annotations for de-identification of clinical data
 Source code for master thesis.

 ## Instructions